dcazrael/autohotkey_libraries/README.md

 Wrapper for "Control" Commands

+## Counter

+example from the documention on how to use timers in a class

 ## CSV

 reads csv and loads data in arrays
 can be used to specifically read columns or rows

+## ExplorerInfo

+retrieves info from a specific explorer window

 ## functions